garrandall/popular-music-data/tracks/bad-boy-this-bad-boy-that-bad-boy-s-da-band.md

   start_date: '2003-12-20'
 ---
 + (Fred)
-Bad Boy baby (Ooooh)
+Bad Boy baby (Oh)
 We the last standin' check the records (Da Band, baby) Check the score
 Da Band the next generation of bad motherfucker, come on (Yeah, yeah)

  + (P. Diddy)
 Yo, I'm back and I'm hittin' 'em hard
-Tits don't sag, I dont need no push-up bra (Haha) Bitch you mad, Babs got a brand new car (Yeah)
+Tits don't sag, I don't need no push-up bra (Haha) Bitch you mad, Babs got a brand new car (Yeah)
 Drop top in the hood, I'm the ghetto superstar (Come on) Breathe, pop bottles and roll up weed (Yeah)